Equity release calculator

 You may also be charged early repayment fees if you pay off your loan early.

 Once the lifetime mortgage is set up, you won’t have to make any repayments unless you choose to do so.
-All interest can be rolled up and taken from the sale of the home after the last homeowner has died or gone into permanent long-term care.

 You’re guaranteed the right to make voluntary payments to help cut the costs of releasing equity.